hasidu/esx_itemswitcher/readme.md

 Copyright (c) 2023
 May not be redistributed without permission.

-You will know it You go to a pub, order yourself and your friends a whiskey...
+You will know it: you go to a pub, order yourself and your friends a whiskey...
 And get one or more bottles.
 WTF...

 With this little scrip snippet you can split "big" items into several small ones.
 Then a bottle becomes 7 glasses filled with delicious whiskey.